Shreyaan/vocab-telegram-bot/README.md

 ```

 ### Usage
-Before running this bot, first add rapid api key , TELEGRAM_TOKEN in .env file or in heroku's Config Vars (if you are using heroku remember to also add HEROKU_URL)
+Before running this bot, first add rapid api key , TELEGRAM_TOKEN in .env file or in heroku/raliway Config Vars (if you are using heroku/railway remember to also add HEROKU_URL which contains the url of the deployment)
 You can get telegram token from https://t.me/botfather

 ```bash